-Acai: Last year we told you about the Acai facial, look for it to spread this year.
+Last year we told you about the Acai facial, look for it to spread this year.
 Acai sometimes referred to as “The Fountain of Youth,” this Brazilian berry contains antioxidants, amino acids, essential omegas, fibers and protein that positions itself as a formidable fighter in anti-aging products.
-Acai can be found across the board in skin care, cosmetics and hair care products.
+Acai can be found across the board in skincare, cosmetics, and hair care products.

-Acerola: Ingredients high in Vitamin C, like acerola, are being used more often due to their ability to even out skin tone and brighten complexion.
-Skin care brands will be using acerola more to target those who have issues with skin redness and inflammation.
+Ingredients high in Vitamin C, like acerola, are being used more often due to their ability to even out skin tone and brighten the complexion.
+Skincare brands will be using acerola more to target those who have issues with skin redness and inflammation.

-Baobab: Rich in riboflavin, niacin and vitamins C, A, D and E, baobab has incredible anti-aging properties although you won’t just find it in creams and moisturizers, but also in exfoliating scrubs and hair care.
+Rich in riboflavin, niacin, and vitamins C, A, D, and E, baobab has incredible anti-aging properties although you won’t just find it in creams and moisturizers, but also in exfoliating scrubs and hair care.

-Blueberry: Chock full of amino acids, vitamins, antioxidants and essential fatty acids, blueberries are another super food that will be used to fight aging in beauty products.
-Also known as a “super fruit,” blueberries have long been known for its ability to revitalize the skin; it was just a matter of time before beauty brands began to incorporate it more into their skin care products.
+Chock full of amino acids, vitamins, antioxidants, and essential fatty acids, blueberries are another superfood that will be used to fight aging in beauty products.
+Also known as a “superfruit,” blueberries have long been known for its ability to revitalize the skin; it was just a matter of time before beauty brands began to incorporate it more into their skincare products.

-Goji Berries: This nutrient-rich berry, well known as Wolfberries in the Himalayas, has often been called a “super food” due to its abilities to fight free radicals and boost the immune system.
+This nutrient-rich berry, well known as Wolfberries in the Himalayas, has often been called a “superfood” due to its ability to fight free radicals and boost the immune system.
 While there are no inherent benefits of Goji in fragrance, that hasn’t stopped perfumers from including this sweet yet tart scent into their perfumes.

-Myrrh: With the increasing popularity of Ayurveda in the Unites States, this ancient ingredient is also resurging in perfumes and skin care products.
+With the increasing popularity of Ayurveda in the United States, this ancient ingredient is also resurging in perfumes and skincare products.
 The rich royal resin with the slight vanilla fragrance so popular in incense also stimulates circulation and has lifting effects.

-Probiotics: Probiotic skin care will be branded as another “clinical-like” line of products, which beauty consumers tend to lean towards as science-based.
+Probiotic skincare will be branded as another “clinical-like” line of products, which beauty consumers tend to lean towards as science-based.